-Using the SDSS dataset~\cite{Seljak06} found $m_\wdm \gtrsim 2.5$~keV (see also~\cite{Viel06}) which ref.~\cite{Boyarsky09a} reduced to $m_\wdm \ge 1.7$~keV, using a more conservative treatment of the systematic uncertainties.
+Using the SDSS dataset,~\citet{Seljak06} found $m_\wdm \gtrsim 2.5$~keV \citep[see also]{Viel06}, which ref.~\citet{Boyarsky09a} reduced to $m_\wdm \ge 1.7$~keV, using a more conservative treatment of the systematic uncertainties.
 The most recent analysis based on the SDSS-III/BOSS dataset~\cite{Baur16,baur2017} found $m_\wdm \ge 3.06$~keV (when using Planck cosmological parameters).
-These works did not explore the influence of the thermal histories similar to {\sc LateCold} used here, implicitly assuming that such a relevance is greatly reduced at larger scales and smaller redshifts that BOSS dataset probes.
+These works did not explore the influence of the thermal histories similar to {\sc LateCold} used here, as discussed in the Introduction.
 We leave investigation of this question for a future work.

 In this work we adopted {\sc LateCold} reinoization history as the one, providing minimal pressure support, consistent with existing data.
-Whether this is the case in non-CDM cosmologies (not explored in~\cite{onorbe2016}) or whether minimal Jeans scale $\lambda_J$ can be estimated by other methods (\textit{e.g.}, \cite{Garzilli:2015bha,Garzilli:2018jna}) or from other data (see \textit{e.g.},~\cite{Telikova:2019eef}) remains to be seen.
+Whether this is the case in non-CDM cosmologies (not explored in~\cite{onorbe2016}) or whether minimal pressure scale $\lambda_p$ can be estimated by other methods (\textit{e.g.}, \cite{Garzilli:2015bha,Garzilli:2018jna}) or from other data (see \textit{e.g.},~\cite{Telikova:2019eef}) remains to be seen.